After the helmet fight, Ukrainian skeleton skater Vladyslav Heraskevych appeals Olympic ban to CAS

 Used the helmet

 Heraskevych has used the helmet in connection with his training runs, but the IOC has been clear that this would not be allowed in competition.
-However, the Ukrainian athlete chose to stand by his stance just as he did at the Beijing Winter Olympics four years ago, when he had written "No war in Ukraine" on his helmet before his final run.
+However, Heraskevych chose to stand by his stance just as he did at the Beijing Winter Olympics four years ago, when he had written the text: "No war in Ukraine" on his helmet before his final run.

-At that time the IOC chose to look the other way, but now the news came that the Ukrainian would be disqualified from Thursday's competition.
+That time the IOC chose to look the other way, but now news came that Heraskevych would be disqualified from Thursday's competition.

-According to NTB, Kirsty Coventry cried during an interview with journalists.
+According to Norwegian NTB, Kirsty Coventry cried when she was interviewed by journalists.

 "Unfortunately, we haven't come to an agreement.
 It's been an emotional morning," she said.